schoeberl/librelane/docs/source/usage/writing_plugins.md

 You may bundle either the plugin alone or the plugin and the tool using Nix.

-The flake for OpenLane contains a function named `createOpenLaneShell` in its outputs.
-This creates a [devshell](https://github.com/numtide/devshell), which is an executable script that drops you into an environment with OpenLane, its dependencies, and optionally plugins, installed.
+The flake for LibreLane contains a function named `createOpenLaneShell` in its outputs.
+This creates a [devshell](https://github.com/numtide/devshell), which is an executable script that drops you into an environment with LibreLane, its dependencies, and optionally plugins, installed.

 The plugins are to be regular Python Nix derivations, built using the